Please visit our ESG Document Library for all our essential ESG documents.

 We understand that sustained economic performance cannot be obtained without sound environmental, social and governance (ESG) practices.
 As such, the sustainability of our investments is fundamental to our long term success.

 Metal streams and royalties are passive interests in mining projects.
 While we do not take an active role in the management of these projects and generally have limited influence over the decisions of our operators, it has always been a core tenet of our business model that successful mining projects create sustainable benefits for all stakeholders – including shareholders, project labor and local communities.
-Therefore, in line with our Environmental Social Responsibility & Governance Policy, we seek to promote responsible and sustainable mineral development across our portfolio.
+Therefore, in line with our Environmental, Social, and Governance Policy, we seek to promote responsible and sustainable mineral development across our portfolio.

 Royal Gold endorses the International Council on Mining and Metals’ (ICMM) 10 Principles of Sustainable Development and participated in implementation of the World Gold Council’s Responsible Gold Mining Principles (RGMPs), each of which promote ethical and sustainable resource development.